u8slvn/until-zero/README.md

     <a href="https://github.com/u8slvn/until-zero"><img src="https://img.shields.io/github/license/u8slvn/until-zero" alt="Project license"></a>
 </p>

-**Until Zero - タイマー** is toy program allowing to sequence multiple timers.
-It can be used as a [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer or you can setup your own custom timers list.
+**Until Zero - タイマー** is a toy program allowing to sequence multiple timers.
+It can be used as a [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer, or you can also set up your own custom timers list.

 <p align="center">
     <a href="#readme">